-All research papers (including systematic reviews/metaanalyses) submitted to any journal in The Lancet family must include a panel putting their research into context with previous work in the format outlined below (see Lancet 2014; 384: 2176-77, for the original rationale).
+- All research papers (including systematic reviews/meta-analyses) submitted to eClinicalMedicine must include a panel putting their research into context with previous work in the format outlined below (see Lancet 2014; 384: 2176-77, for the original rationale).
 This panel should not contain references.
-Editors will use this information at the first assessment stage and peer reviewers will be specifically asked to check the content and accuracy.

-The Discussion section should contain a full description and discussion of the context.
+Editors will use this information at the first assessment stage and peer reviewers will be specifically asked to check the content and accuracy - The Discussion section should contain a full description and discussion of the context.
 Authors are also invited to either report their own, up-to-date systematic review or cite a recent systematic review of other trials, putting their trial into context of the review